ESCOMP/CTSM/doc/source/lilac/specific-atm-models/wrf.rst

 .. important::

   This section assumes use of a machine that has been ported to CIME.
-  In this example we assume NCAR’s cheyenne computer in particular.
+  In this example we assume NCAR’s Cheyenne HPC system in particular.

 Clone WRF and CTSM Repositories